Conversations in Health and Care Improvement

 Dr Amar Shah, Chief Quality Officer at East London NHS Foundation Trust and National Clinical Director for Improvement at NHS England, and Pedro Delgado, Vice President at the Institute for Healthcare Improvement, host thoughtful discussions with wide-ranging guests from the world of quality improvement, to provide you with actionable insights and highlight best practice that can be replicated in diverse health and care settings.

-Explore community organising and social movements in health and care with episode eight of our new, CPD-accredited podcast series: Conversations in Health and Care Improvement.
+Explore improvement methods and management systems with episode nine of our new, CPD-accredited podcast series: Conversations in Health and Care Improvement.
 Whether you are a healthcare professional, a quality improvement professional or simply passionate about improving health outcomes, listen to this podcast to:

 Join a discussion hosted by Dr Amar Shah, Chief Quality Officer at East London NHS Foundation Trust and National Clinical Director for Improvement at NHS England and Pedro Delgado, Vice President at the Institute for Healthcare Improvement.